Ashark/l10n-bilingual/README.md

 * Run makepkg and install new package.
 * Start kdenlive, go to Help -> Switch Application Language and choose exotic language, that you set in ```replace_lang```.
 * Restart kdenlive and enjoy bilingual interface

+## Remaking bilingual localization package:
+If you make some changes in build process in PKGBUILD or make some another changes and then just run makepkg, it may (and in most cases I experienced, it will) not be build cleanly, but with previous built "caches".
+I had a lot of "wtf" experience when making pakage one way and getting different results (namely, translated items, which should not be translated).
+I have figured out, that if you remove $source dir and begin building from scratch, then you get expected results.
+So, I made a script "remakepkg", which removes that directory first and then makes package.
+As an additional convinience, I automatically install package and run kdenlive.

+* Run ``` ./remakepkg ```
+* Kdenlive will be automatically started.
+See what you wanted to see.
+* Close kdenlive.
+* (Optional) Make changes in code and go to step 1.

 ## Using bilingwise script manually: